May 18, 2023

 What if I already have a DBA?

 You can still register your DBA as your LLC name as long as no other business has already done so.
 For example, if your DBA is "Donkey's Donuts," you can register it as "Donkey's Donuts LLC" if it's still available.
-Or you can cancel your DBA by submitting a Certificate of Discontinuance of Assumed Name to the state secretary and paying the $25 filing fee.
+Or you can cancel your DBA by submitting a Certificate of Discontinuance of Assumed Name to the New York Secretary of State and paying the $25 filing fee.

 2. Appoint a registered agent